alexwlchan/iam-policy-document-tester/README.md

     In particular:

     *    There's a delay between creating a role and being able to assume it
-    *    There's a delay between creating a role, and credentials that use that role being usable.
+    *    There's a delay between creating a role, and credentials that use that role being usable

-    I have a hard-coded 15 second delay in my script, because that's what it took in my testing.
+    I have a hard-coded 15 second delay in my function, because that's what worked in my testing.
-    This code is meant for experiments or one-off actions, not somethign you should rely on in production.

-    These delays aren't a surprise -- IAM is a global, distributed system, and changes won't propagate instantly -- but it's the first time I've encountered it, because I don't usually create roles and immediately try to use them.
+    These delays shouldn't be surprising -- IAM is a global, distributed system, and changes won't propagate instantly -- but it's the first time I've encountered them, because I don't usually create a role and immediately try to use it.

 *   **You can use EC2's [DescribeRegions API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeRegions.html) to test IAM credentials.**
     The API call has a `DryRun` flag, which tells you if the request was authorised without actually making it, and I saw several examples that suggested using it.